MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/AttachedShadows.md

 ## Introduction

 There are two types of attached shadows available today, the `AttachedCardShadow` and the `AttachedDropShadow`.
 It is recommended to use the `AttachedCardShadow` where possible, if you don't mind the dependency on Win2D.
 The `AttachedCardShadow` provides an easier to use experience that is more performant and easier to apply across an entire set of elements, assuming those elements are rounded-rectangular in shape.
-Whereas, the `AttachedDropShadow` provides masking support and can be leveraged in any UWP app without adding an extra dependency.
+The `AttachedDropShadow` provides masking support and can be leveraged in any UWP app without adding an extra dependency.

 ### Capability Comparison